What is an adult day health center?

 What is the temperature of the water?

 The ideal therapeutic temperature of water is between 88 and 92 degrees Fahrenheit.
-The Vetta Concord pool is a constant 89 degrees while the University City pool is a constant 92 degrees.
+The Fairwinds pool is a consistent 90-degrees Fahrenheit.

 Do I have to know how to swim?

 Aquatic therapy is actually quite different from swimming, or even water aerobics.
-In order to achieve therapeutic benefits, each patient is asked to perform a specific set of movements in standing, sitting, or occasionally floating on the back (with floatation devices).
+In order to achieve therapeutic benefits, each patient is asked to perform a specific set of movements in standing, sitting or occasionally floating on the back with a flotation device.

 What if I am afraid of water?